cavoq/backup/README.md

 ```

 ## Config
-Edit Config.yml and add Directories that should be copied.
+Edit Config.yml and add directories that should be copied.